Climate investing

 Opportunity

 From bushfires to retreating glaciers – climate change sometimes feels overwhelming.
 But out of adversity comes opportunity.
-We can invest in the companies that are part of the solution, from renewables to smart technology.
+We can invest in the companies that are part of the transition to a low-carbon world, from renewables and smart technology to carbon capture and reforestation.
+All the main asset classes, from equities to the growing market for green bonds, can generate returns while making a serous contribution toward net zero.

 Climate investing is more than just the next big thing